Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 Ah, pasta!
 One of the world’s favorite meals.
 And what’s not to like?
 You can customize it, which is especially helpful for those who follow restrictive diets.
 You can eat it cold or hot.
 It’s easy to cook and lasts for what feels like forever in your pantry.

-Luckily, whether or not you are vegan, there are plenty of options if you are craving a big bowl of your favorite pasta.
-Here is what you need to know about your pasta and its toppings to ensure you can enjoy a vegan-friendly meal.
+Luckily, whether you are vegan or not, there are plenty of options if you are craving a big bowl of your favorite pasta.

 Is Pasta Vegan?